SoloPHP/Database/README.md

 $db->query("SELECT id, email FROM ?t WHERE id = ?i", 'users', 2);
 $id = $db->fetchColumn(0);    // 'id' column
 $email = $db->fetchColumn(1); // 'email' column

+// 11) Using Raw Expressions
+//Sometimes you need to insert raw SQL into your query—e.g., to call SQL functions or operators that shouldn’t be quoted as a string.

+use Solo\Database\Expressions\RawExpression;

+// Example: updating a column with a CONCAT expression
+$db->query("
+    UPDATE ?t
+    SET ?A
+    WHERE id = ?i
+",
+'orders',
+[
+    'number' => new RawExpression("CONCAT(RIGHT(phone, 4), '-', id)")
+],
+42
+);

+//This ensures that CONCAT(RIGHT(phone, 4), '-', id) is injected as is, without quotes.
 ```

 ## Query Placeholders